kristiyan-dev/kristiyan-dev/README.md

-Hello, I'm Kristiyan Dimitrov, I'm studying python now
+Hi, I'm Kristian Dimitrov, I'm currently learning python through SoftUni

 <!--
 **kristiyan-dev/kristiyan-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.